-AASB believes that persons convicted of sexual abuse should be legally prohibited from serving on a school board while required to maintain registration as a sex offender under AS 12.63.010.020.
+AASB believes that persons convicted of sexual abuse should be legally prohibited from serving on a school board or REAA school advisory boards while required to maintain registration as a sex offender under AS 12.63.010.020.

 School board members should serve as role models for students and staff.
-Amended 1998
+Amended 1998.